-Respondents in Palm Beach County report that mites are building with recent dry conditions and are problematic in some eggplant, sweet corn, and beans.
+Respondents in Palm Beach County report that mites are building with recent dry conditions and are problems in some eggplant, sweet corn, beans.

-Growers and scouts report that spidermites are flaring up in a number of locations around SW Florida.
+Growers and scouts report that spidermites are becoming more common around SW Florida and have been sprayed in several places.